RedisLabs/redislabs-docs/content/rs/databases/import-export/replica-of/create.md

         If you regenerate the password, replication to existing destinations fails until their credentials are updated with the new password.

-1. Sign in to the admin console of the destination database's cluster.
+1. Sign in to the Cluster Manager UI of the destination database's cluster.

 1. [Create a new database]({{<relref "/rs/databases/create">}}) or select an existing database from the **Databases** screen.